bluescan/tacent/README.md

 You may use VSCode with the CMake Tools extension or from the command line.
 Both methods work in Windows and Linux.
 There are two build-types (AKA configurations) with Tacent: Debug and Release.
 If you want to build debug versions pass -DCMAKE_BUILD_TYPE=Debug to the cmake command.

-The 'install' target creates a directory called 'Install' that has all the built libraries (.a or .lib), exported headers, cmake target files, and the unit test executable.
+The 'install' target creates a directory called 'Install' that has all the built libraries (.a or .lib), exported headers, cmake target files, and the unit-test executable.

 #### Windows
 * Install Visual Studio Community 2019